concord/runway/connectors/kafka/README.md

 ### Deployment

-To deploy this operataor simply use the `concord runway` command.
+To deploy this operator simply use the `concord runway` command.
 You'll need to provide a value for `zookeeper_hosts` and `zookeeper_path`, the easiest way to do this is to set this via `concord config`.
 To pass specific operator arguments such as the ones discussed above, create a manifest and pass it to `concord runway` using the `-c` option: